Carol-W123/Deep-Learning---Industrial-Waste-Water-Use-Case/README.md

 # Deep-Learning---Waste-Water-Use-Case
-This is one of the real world use case I have worked on by applying my data science and machine learning knowledge.

 # The aim of this project is to more efficiently manage and release wastewater to mitigate increase the river water quality.
 The business value of this project falls into three buckets:
 1. Improve on operating parameters to identify risk areas and enhance decision making.